 Look at customer data to make improvements

 Speaking of best and worst sellers, your restaurant POS can provide reports on what your customers are ordering.
-If you think everyone loves your Cajun chicken salad, but you only sell a few orders per day, perhaps it’s time to eliminate it from your menu.
+If you think everyone loves your Cajun chicken sandwich, but you only sell a few orders per day, perhaps it’s time to eliminate it from your menu.
 Pick your best sellers, and hone their creation until they’re the best-quality food of their type on the market.

 The right tools are a recipe for success